Ramsey problems for Berge hypergraphs: Small uniformity

 \end{thm}

 \begin{proof} We apply induction on $n$ and also assume indirectly that we are given a blue-red $\cK_n^3$ that does not contain a monoblue $T_1$, nor a monored $T_2$.
-We dealt with the base cases $n\le 5$ in Lemma \ref{kisfa}.
-First we introduce some definitions.
+We dealt with the base cases $n\le 5$ in Lemma \ref{kisfa}, thus we assume $n\ge 6$.
+We will use multiple times Lemma \ref{philip2} with $r=3$ and $t=2$.
+Both $T_1$ and $T_2$ are triangle-free, thus it implies that we cannot find a copy of $T_1$ such that each of its edges are contained in at least two blue hyperedges, and similarly we cannot find a copy of $T_2$ such that each of its edges are contained in at least two red hyperedges.

+Let us introduce some definitions.
 We call an edge $uv$ \textit{deep red} if all hyperedges containing both $u$ and $v$ are red, and \textit{deep blue} if all hyperedges containing both $u$ and $v$ are blue.
 Note that a vertex cannot be incident to both a deep blue and a deep red edge, as there is a hyperedge containing those two edges.

 \